rizkyaqil04/mitdspace-topic-modeling/README.md

 ## 📊 Monitoring Stack

-Prometheus and Grafana are deployed as independent services to monitor training metrics such as coherence score and duration.
-These services can also be extended to observe scraping and preprocessing activities.
+Prometheus and Grafana are deployed as separate services to monitor training metrics such as *coherence score* and *duration*.
+This stack can also be extended to observe scraping and preprocessing activities.

-* **Prometheus** scrapes metrics from the `trainer` and other exporters.
+- **Prometheus** scrapes metrics from the `trainer` and other exporters.
-* **Grafana** provides dashboards for real-time visualization of metrics.
+- **Grafana** provides real-time dashboards for metric visualization.

-Access Grafana UI at: [http://localhost:3000](http://localhost:3000) Default login: `admin` / `admin`
+Access the Grafana UI at: [http://localhost:3000](http://localhost:3000)
+Default login: `admin` / `admin`

+### 🔌 Connecting Grafana to Prometheus

+To start visualizing data, add Prometheus as a data source in Grafana:

+1. Open [http://localhost:3000](http://localhost:3000) and log in.
+2. Navigate to **Gear (⚙️) → Data Sources**.
+3. Click **Add data source** and select **Prometheus**.
+4. In the **URL** field, enter: `http://prometheus:9090`
+5. Click **Save & test** to save and verify the connection.

+Once connected, you can begin creating dashboards or importing existing ones to monitor system metrics.

 ---